lammps/lammps/doc/src/fix_nh.rst

 The *preserve* keyword enables box changes that preserve either the box volume or cross-sectional area (in technical terms, barostatting with deviatoric instead of hydrostatic stresses).
-With value *xyz*, the barostat is modified to preserve the product of all barostatted dimensions (by setting the averaged barostat velocities to zero).
-Thus:
+With value *xyz*, the barostat is modified to preserve the volume of a three-dimensional simulation (by setting the averaged barostat velocities to zero).
+This requires all three dimensions to be barostatted (see the *xy* and *xy+z* keywords for area-preserving barostats).
+If any two dimensions are coupled with the *couple* keyword, they will remain coupled (while the third dimension changes independently to preserve volume).

-* in a two-dimensional simulation *x* and *y* will change while preserving the total area
-* in a three-dimensional simulation,
-  * if *x*, *y* and *z* are barostatted, they will change while preserving the total volume
-  * if any two dimensions are barostatted, they will change while preserving the total cross-sectional area, and the remaining dimension will not change.
-Note that the *couple* keyword (and *iso* keyword) is almost always incompatible with *preserve* and will trigger an error.
-Also, *preserve* *xyz* is physically incompatible with a non-zero target hydrostatic pressure (sum of relevant target pressures) and will trigger an error in that case.
+Since *preserve* *xyz* is physically incompatible with a non-zero target hydrostatic pressure (sum of relevant target pressures), an error will be triggered if target pressures do not add to zero.

+The *preserve* keyword can preserve the X-Y cross-sectional area in a 2D simulation using the value *xy*.

 The *preserve* keyword can also preserve the X-Y cross-sectional area in a simulation with three-dimensional barostatting.
 The *xy* value will preserve the *x-y* cross-sectional area without changing any barostatting in the *z* direction.
+The *z* box length will either remain constant (if *z* is not barostatted), or will be independently barostatted to its separate target pressure.

-On the other hand, the *xy+z* value will preserve the *x-y* cross-sectional area, but transfer any measured non-zero *x-y* hydrostatic stress to the *z* barostat.
+On the other hand, the *preserve* keyword with the *xy+z* value will preserve the *x-y* cross-sectional area, but transfer any measured non-zero *x-y* hydrostatic stress to the *z* barostat.
 Determining which method is more physically appropriate for your simulation is a scientific question which individual researchers are responsible for resolving.